 It is important to remember: If honey develops an off smell, strange taste, or mold, it should be discarded, as it may indicate contamination or spoilage.

-See also How long to cook chicken breast tenderloins in the oven
+See also How to cook chickpeas in crock pot

 In conclusion, it is crucial to separate fact from fiction when it comes to honey.
 Understanding the truth behind these myths and misconceptions can help you fully enjoy the benefits and versatility of this delicious natural sweetener.